microlinkhq/keyvhq/README.md

 const keyv = new Keyv({ serialize: JSON.stringify, deserialize: JSON.parse });
 ```

-**Warning:** Using custom serializers means you lose any guarantee of data consistency.
+!> Using custom serializers means you lose any guarantee of data consistency.
 You should do extensive testing with your serialisation functions and chosen storage engine.

-## Official Storage Adapters
+## Storage Adapters

+### Official

 The official storage adapters are covered by [over 150 integration tests](https://github.com/microlinkhq/keyv/actions/runs/949262324) to guarantee consistent behaviour.
 They are lightweight, efficient wrappers over the DB clients making use of indexes and native TTLs where available.

-## Third-party Storage Adapters
+### Community

 You can also use third-party storage adapters or build your own.
 Keyv will wrap these storage adapters in TTL functionality and handle complex types internally.